fluxninja/aperture/docs/content/concepts/integrations/flow-control/control-point.md

 </Zoom>

 In the above diagram, each service has **HTTP** Control Points.
-Every incoming API request to a service is a Flow at its **ingress** Control Point.
-Likewise every outgoing request from a service is a Flow at its **egress** Control Point.
+Every incoming API request to a service is a flow at its **ingress** Control Point.
+Likewise every outgoing request from a service is a flow at its **egress** Control Point.

 In addition, "Frontend" service has **Feature** Control Points identifying _recommendations_ and _live-update_ features inside the Frontend service's code.